 Based on the book by Louis Begley Jr., Kubrick penned a script entitled “Aryan Papers,” set in Poland during the Nazi occupation of WWII, telling the story through the eyes of a ten-year-old who recalls how his Aunt protected him by passing them off as Catholics in order to survive.
-Development started in the early 1990s (though the subject matter was something Kubrick had long wanted to tackle), and according to “Kubrick: The Definitive Edition,” Joseph Mazzello (“Jurassic Park”) would've played the young boy.
+Development started in the early 1990s, and according to “Kubrick: The Definitive Edition,” Joseph Mazzello (“Jurassic Park”) would've played the young boy.
 And it seems at least two actresses were committed to lead the movie -- Uma Thurman and Johanna Ter Steege.

-According to Thurman, "I was going to make a film with him -- for a long time I was scheduled to make a film with him," she told MTV about "Aryan Papers" in 2008.
+According to Thurman, "I was going to make a film with [Kubrick] -- for a long time I was scheduled to make a film with him," she told MTV about "Aryan Papers" in 2008.
 "I was contracted to do it and things happened and he shelved the film.
 He never made the film."

 "It was devastating because it was an incredible part," she reflected.
 "It would have been the part of my career, the best part I ever had been offered or had written for me, or anything."

 Meanwhile, the lesser known Steege (perhaps most familiar to audiences for her role in George Sluzier’s “The Vanishing”) revealed she was kept on the hook, with promises that cameras would roll.
 She declined other work all with the expectation that the movie would shoot, with continual confirmation from Kubrick and Harlan.
 But as Thurman noted, the movie was eventually canceled.
 "We know that [Kubrick] was a perfectionist.
 We also know the dangerous thing for a perfectionist is that, at a certain point, he comes to a zero," Steege told The Independent in 2009, while Christiane Kubrick, the filmmaker’s widow, noted that the director became depressed "because of all the research he did" about the Holocaust.

 And the detailed research had another effect on the movie.
 “We spent nearly two years, day in day out, researching that.
 And in that same period Spielberg got the idea for 'Schindler's List,' did the pre-production, made the film, released it, and we were still shuffling index cards,” Kubrick’s assistant Tony Frewin told Vice.
 Kubrick, who had seen Oliver Stone's "Platoon" come out around the same time as "Full Metal Jacket," was concerned about having his Holocaust picture and Spielberg's being released near to each other, and ultimately shelved it.